urban-toolkit/curio/CODE_GUIDELINES.md

 - Include unit tests when you contribute new features, as they help to a) prove that your code works correctly, and b) guard against future breaking changes to lower the maintenance cost.
 - Bug fixes also generally require unit tests, because the presence of bugs usually indicates insufficient test coverage.
 - Unit testing: Aim for >90% incremental test coverage for all your code (check [writing tests](#writing-tests)).
+- Only add new dependencies if strictly necessary.

 ### React and JSX coding style